 I’ve talked, walked and ingested information at a travel and tourism conference to the point of nausea, which is the norm for me at a national convention.
 I love it at first, then I hit a wall.
 So, the last full day in Charlotte, I drag my fatigued self up the escalator in search of internet, minus the $15 a day Charlotte Convention Center fee.
 Frankly, I’m sick of Panera and Starbucks as a first choice, and yearn to find something new and fresh to resuscitate my senses.
 I crave something to startle me out of my conference slide and shuffle dance routine.
 This is where Genie and John come into the picture.

-As I approach the exit (to the Outer Glass Queendom), their uniformed and cheery presence suggests I ask them for direction rather than wandering aimlessly.
+As I approach the exit, their uniformed and cheery presence suggests I ask them for direction rather than wandering aimlessly.
 They, unlike me, are still perky.

 “Hi, there!
 All finished for the day?”
 Genie asks.

 Snort.
 “Ha, no. Tearing down the booth in a bit, but I’m dying for free internet and a really great cup of coffee.
 Suggestions?”